-All Applicants must provide the following documentation:
+Applicants to a Master of Science Degree Level Program must provide the following documentation:

 Official Transcripts of your earned Doctor of Veterinary Medicine (DVM) degree, or equivalent.
 Veterinary Students are required to submit Official transcripts of your earned bachelor's degree and official transcripts from your college of veterinary medicine (as proof of enrollment and eligibility).